 The Club was created in 1990 by the native-born Yorkville/Kleindeutschland Historian, Kathy Jolowicz, to keep the German heritage alive.
 Little, or almost nothing is left of the once internationally famous landmark called Kleindeutschland.

 We get together with a native teacher, to better our knowledge of the German Language, in a. relaxed and pressure-free atmosphere with no books, exams, etc. Due to the Pandemic aftermath, we can only offer an Intermediate Adult Class.
 In this class, one must have a working knowledge of German at a B1-B2 level.
 It serves as an opportunity to refresh one’s German via requested grammar topics, conversation, and reading.
 Participants design the class according to their needs, and one may join during the semester at any time.

-We meet from 6:30-8:30, (mit Kaffeepause), on Wednesdays beginning Oktober 20, through February 16.
-The course fee is $500.00 for the 15- week (30 hour) semester.
+We meet from 6:00--8:00, (mit Kaffeepause), on Mondays beginning September through January The course fee is $350.00 for the 15- week (30 hour) semester.
 So, if one has to miss a month of classes, there are still 11 weeks of classes to enjoy.
-We meet in Yorkville/Kleindeutschland on the Upper East Side on 86th Street.
+We meet in Yorkville/Kleindeutschland on the Upper East Side.

 We march in the German/American Steuben Parade behind our banner each year, and partake in German/American cultural events, and outings.